finos/vuu/docs/providers_tables_viewports/lifecycle.md

 ## How does the lifecycle work?

 The user interaction with the lifecycle component is very minimal by design.
-THe obligation is when there is a component that depends on something else, it registers that dependency in the construction logic.
+The obligation is when there is a component that depends on something else, it registers that dependency in the construction logic.

 As an example if we take the VuiStateStoreProvider